dancocos/dancocos/_posts/2023-10-20-Tailscale-DNS-Scripts.markdown

 ```
 Don't forget to make sure the scripts are in your path and to mark them `chmod 744`

+## Note it doesn't have be this complicated read here instead wherein you can just disable your TS VPN temporarily

 *I found out about the book from title of the amazing album by The Legendary Roots Crew of the same name here's a [review of "Things Fall Apart"](https://pitchfork.com/reviews/albums/22132-things-fall-apart/)